Aeroluna/LunaCoopMod/README.md

 You are pulling them into the air after all.

+- Fixed various commander-specific upgrades appearing on the command card.

+This includes upgrades like Virulent Microbes erroneously showing up on mind-controlled Vipers or Extended Thermal Lance missing from Fenix's Colossi.

-- Added targeting beam to Widow Mine attack.
+- Added targeting beam to Widow Mine attack (Affects Swann and Horner).
-- Increased visibility of targeting line and targeted unit.
+- Increased visibility of targeting line and targeted unit (Targeted unit is tinted).
+- Added a visual indicator to Colossus attacks when Extended Thermal Lance is researched (Affects Fenix).
+- Added a visual indicator to Phoenix attacks when Anion Pulse Crystals is researched (Affects Artanis and Karax).
+- Added a visual blue trail to Marauder attacks after upgrading Concussive Shells (Affects Raynor, Tychus, and Mengsk).
+- Increased Zealot animation walk speed from 2.25 to 3.
+This makes Zealots visually bounce around less at high movement speeds (Affects Artanis, Vorazun, Karax, and Fenix).
+- Added turret tracking to Colossus attacks (Affects Karax and Fenix).

-Added high visibility targeting beam and tint from Versus.
+Copied from Versus.

+- Increased the arc of Phoenix Graviton Beam from 0 to 360 for commanders.
+- Increased Lurker attack spine animation speed by 75%.
+- Increased Lurker attack impact model scale by 75%.
+- Fixed a bug where moving a Ravager directly after casting Corrosive Bile would visually keep the legs stationary and appear to glide.
+- Changed Hi-Sec Auto Tracking to additionally increase the upgrade level on the unit info panel.
+- Changed Phoenix weapon attack priority to attempt to keep hitting the same target.

+thanks CSB.

 ## Amon